movestore/Point-Cluster-Detection/README.md

 ## Documentation
 This App uses two types of clustering (buffer overlap or hierarchical clustering) for the detection of point clusters where one or more animals return to repeatedly within a specified time frame.

 For buffer clustering all locations are transformed into a circular spatial polygon of radius `cluster radius`.
 Then all overlapping polygons (i.e. of which the center locations are less than `2 * cluster radius` apart) are joined into clusters.
-Only clusters that were used for at least the specified number of hours/days/weeks are returned.
+Only clusters that were used for at least the specified number of hours/days/weeks (dur parameter) are returned.
+Clusters with time gaps between successive (indiv. independent) locations above the user defined maximum (maxgap parameter) are split.
+Resulting partial clusters are kept if they fulfill the minimum duration requirement (dur parameter).

 For hierarchical clustering the `average` method is used, i.e. the clusters are defined at the minimum average distance between all locations of the clusters.
 Clusters are selected to have at least a radius of `cluster radius` or be `2 * cluster radius` apart.
 Only clusters that were used for at least the specified number of hours/days/weeks are returned.